Vis4Sense/student-projects/2023-2024/readme.md

 Set a usable user interface if the extension set up process is done.

 Jiaqi
-1. progress <p>
+1. progress
-Finishied user interview and analysis.
+   1. Finishied user interview and analysis.
 Pull out the requirements and functionality list.
-Tested the prompt's ability to produce a dense summary from the article.
+   1. Tested the prompt's ability to produce a dense summary from the article.
-2. question and difficulty <p>
+2. question and difficulty
-what kind of database to store the data. (vector database, knowledge graph or json file)
+   1. what kind of database to store the data. (vector database, knowledge graph or json file)

-3. next step <p>
+3. next step
-User interface design and implementation
+   - User interface design and implementation

-Rachan
+Rachana
 1. progress ...
 2. question and difficulty ...
 3. next step ...